Carreau/carreau.github.io/posts/scientific-python-on-m1-macbook-pro.md/index.md

 Silently ignored the `-x86_64` flag.

-[Base on this](https://www.wisdomgeek.com/development/installing-intel-based-packages-using-homebrew-on-the-m1-mac/), I was able to get Rosetta to get it to work.
+[Based on this](https://www.wisdomgeek.com/development/installing-intel-based-packages-using-homebrew-on-the-m1-mac/), I was able to get Rosetta to get it to work.

 For me I _had to_ left click and "Duplicate", the "terminal.app", Copy Pasting, or alt-dragging will _not_ have the same effect.
 Then use "Get info" on the menu and checking "Run under Rosetta", triggered the full installation of Rosetta.